 Flea vs Tick: What Mid-Atlantic Homeowners Need to Know

-When you find a tiny pest on your pet or notice mysterious bites on your skin, it’s natural to wonder what you’re dealing with.
-Both fleas and ticks are common in the Mid-Atlantic region, but understanding the flea vs tick differences can help you take the right action to protect your family and pets.
+When you find a tiny pest on your pet or notice bites on your skin, you need to know what you’re dealing with.
+Both fleas and ticks are common in the Mid-Atlantic, but they’re very different and need different treatments.

-Having worked as a licensed pest control technician since 2015, I’ve helped countless homeowners in Virginia, Maryland, and DC identify and treat both of these parasites.
-The key is knowing where to look, what signs to watch for, and how to prevent future problems.
+After years as a pest control technician in Virginia, Maryland, and DC, I’ve helped many homeowners tell these two apart.
+The key is knowing where to look and what signs to watch for.

 Close-up view of a tick showing its detailed body structure

-Ticks follow a different pattern entirely.
-These arachnids progress through three active stages: larva (called a seed tick), nymph, and adult.
-Each stage needs a blood meal before moving to the next phase, then drops off the host to molt or lay eggs.
+Ticks go through larva, nymph, and adult stages.
+Each stage needs a blood meal before it can grow to the next one.
+After feeding, they drop off and molt or lay eggs.

-According to the Merck Veterinary Manual, roughly 50% of any flea population consists of eggs, 35% larvae, 10% pupae, and only 5% adults.
-This distribution explains why surface treatments often fail – the majority of the population remains hidden in carpets, crevices, and yard debris where they develop through their immature stages.
+The Merck Veterinary Manual says about 50% of a flea population is eggs, 35% larvae, 10% pupae, and only 5% adults.
+This is why surface treatments often fail.
+Most fleas are hidden in carpet and debris.

-The Virginia Department of Health identifies three human-biting tick species commonly encountered in our region:
+The Virginia Department of Health lists three tick species that bite people in our region:

 • Black-legged tick (Ixodes scapularis) - Primary carrier of Lyme disease, active in woodland edges and deciduous forests